-It was on this day that the worst accident in Lancaster County history occurred.
+It was on this day that the worst accident in Lancaster County’s history occurred.
 On June 9, 1906, deep in the heart of Shenks Ferry, more than a ton of dynamite accidentally detonated.
 The explosion obliterated buildings and vaporized 11 men into pieces so small that ten were unidentifiable.
-Continue reading for details on this haunting death by death tale.
+Continue reading for details on this haunting death-by-death tale.

 Inside of Shenks Ferry, about 400 yards south of the Enola Low-Grade and less than a mile east of Susquehanna River, is Bausman’s Hollow.
 It was in this place that once housed the dynamite factory of the C. R McAfee Powder & Oil Co.

 For two years, dynamite had been manufactured, packed, and shipped from this isolated spot without a severe accident.
 In early 1906 had you looked down from the hills surrounding Bausman’s Hollow, you would have seen several buildings, including a storage house, a boiler house, and the “punch house.”
 The punch house is where the dynamite was placed in paper tubes and pressed down with a wooden stamper, then covered with paraffin, and put in 50-pound wooden cases.